 Can I Tell Enrollees That They Can Use an SEP to Switch Medicare Plans?

-No. Encouraging beneficiaries to enroll in a lower-rated plan during the Medicare Annual Enrollment Period (AEP) under the pretense that they can change to a higher-rated plan at a later date is not allowed, according to CMS rules (MMG, Section 40.6.2).
+Yes.
+Encouraging beneficiaries to enroll in a lower-rated plan during the Medicare Annual Enrollment Period (AEP) under the pretense that they can change to a higher-rated plan at a later date is not allowed.
+However, you can now inform dissatisfied beneficiaries who have lower-rated plans that they can request an SEP and move to a higher-rated plan, according to a CMS rule change (MMG, Section 40.6.2).

 If a Plan Has a Low Performing Icon (LPI), Can I Show Enrollees Only the Higher Overall Rating?